public class BigDecimal extends Number implements Comparable<BigDecimal>

 the left of the converted unscaled value as necessary.
 If no character precedes the decimal point after this

-Otherwise (that is, if the scale is negative, or the adjusted exponent is less than -6
+Otherwise (that is, if the scale is negative, or the adjusted exponent is less than -6), the number will

 be converted to a character form using exponential notation.
 In this case, if the converted BigInteger